Greek diaspora: Middle Ages

 In the seventh century, Emperor Heraclius adopted Medieval Greek as the official language of the Byzantine Empire.
 Greeks continued to live around the Levant, Mediterranean and Black Sea, maintaining their identity among local populations as traders, officials, and settlers.
 Soon afterwards, the Arab-Islamic Caliphate seized the Levant, Egypt, North Africa and Sicily from the Byzantine Greeks during the Byzantine–Arab Wars.
-The Greek populations generally remained in these areas of the Caliphate and helped translate ancient Greek works into Arabic, thus contributing to early Islamic philosophy and science (which, in turn, contributed to Byzantine science).
+The Greek populations generally remained in these areas of the Caliphate and helped translate ancient Greek works into Arabic, thus contributing to early Islamic philosophy and science (which, in turn, contributed to Byzantine science, and later, to Western science).

 Fall of Byzantium and exodus to Italy

 After the Byzantine–Ottoman Wars, which resulted in the fall of Constantinople in 1453 and the Ottoman conquest of Greek lands, many Greeks fled Constantinople (now Istanbul) and found refuge in Italy.
 They brought ancient Greek writings that had been lost in the West, contributing to the Renaissance.
 Most of these Greeks settled in Venice, Florence, and Rome.